 - Cabinet paper: Report back on New Zealand’s Tobacco Control Programme (pdf, 306 KB)

 - Appendix: Background Information: New Zealand’s Tobacco Control Programme (pdf, 809 KB)

 Every cigarette you smoke is harming nearly every organ and system in your body.
-While smoking prevalence in New Zealand has declined over time, more than 650,000 New Zealanders, or just over one fifth (18%) of the adult population still smoke on a regular basis.
+While smoking prevalence in New Zealand has declined over time, more than 650,000 New Zealanders, or just under one fifth (18%) of the adult population still smoke on a regular basis.

 For more information please refer to Section 2: Health behaviours and risk factors in the publication: The Health of New Zealand Adults 2011/12 – Key findings of the New Zealand Health Survey.